 These studies will identify critical factors in the metastatic microenvironment that regulate cancer invasion and uncover biomarkers to predict metastatic potential.

-Figure 3: (A) Localized drug release in tumor tissue only (B) Acoustofluidic platform
+Figure 4: (A) Localized drug release in tissues (B) Acoustofluidic platform

 (C) Results from in vitro assays using a glioblastoma cell line